Generative Flows with Invertible Attentions: Experimental Evaluation

-\textbf{Ablation Study.} As shown in Fig.\ref{fig:abation}, we ablate the proposed attention models on 1) different attention positions, and 2) different head numbers.
-We generally observe that inserting the attention layers in the position after the permutation layer (pos-3) and after the coupling layer (pos-4) are the most favourable positions.
-On the other hand, the use of more than 3 attention heads does not provide a significant performance improvement.
+\textbf{Ablation Study.} As shown in Fig.(\ref{fig:abation}), we perform the ablation test of the proposed attention models in the following two settings: \textit{(i)} different attention positions, and \textit{(ii)} different head numbers.
+We observe that inserting the attention layers in the position after the permutation layer (pos-3) and after the coupling layer (pos-4) are the most favourable.
+On the other hand, the use of more than 5 attention heads for AttnFlow-iTrans does not provide a clear improvement.